xamarin/KimonoDesigner/Readme.md

 ## About this Project

-Kimono Designer, KimonoCore and KimonoCore.Mac were created by Kevin Mullins for Microsoft, Inc.
+Kimono Designer and the KimonoCore libraries were created by Kevin Mullins for Microsoft, Inc.

 The code has been fully commented and, where available, links have be provided from key technologies or methods to relevant information in the [Xamarin.Mac Guides Documentation](https://developer.xamarin.com/guides/#mac).

-The **APIDocs** folder includes full API documentation for the different parts of the Kimono Designer as follows:

-- [KimonoCore.Mac](https://github.com/xamarin/KimonoDesigner/blob/master/APIDocs/Kimono.Mac/ReadMe.md) - Provides the core Kimono classes that provides a high-level wrapper to the SkiaSharp objects for a Xamarin.Mac project.
-- [Kimono Designer Mac](https://github.com/xamarin/KimonoDesigner/blob/master/APIDocs/KimonoDesigner.mac/ReadMe.md) - The Xamarin.Mac versions of the Kimono Designer interface.
+### API Documentation

+Full API documentation is provided via a **ReadMe** file in project folder for each Visual Studio project that makes up the Kimono Designer solution.

 ## Icon Resources